+The prudent estimate assumptions for mortality may be adjusted to reflect up to 20 years of future mortality improvement that the company expects beyond the valuation date, using prudent future mortality improvement factors no greater than the loaded factors determined by the SOA, adopted by LATF, and published on the SOA website, at [link/reference to SOA site TBD].

+Guidance Note: Mortality improvement may be positive or negative (i.e., deterioration).

+To allow time for companies to reflect the updated mortality improvement rates, the rates that are to be used in the year-end YYYY valuation should be adopted by LATF and published on the SOA website by September of YYYY.
+If this timeline is not met, then at the company’s option they may use the mortality improvement rates for the prior year (year YYYY-1).

 VM-31 Section 3.D.3.i:

-Adjustments for Mortality Improvement – Description of and rationale for any adjustments to the mortality assumptions for mortality improvement up to the valuation date.
-Such a description shall include the assumed start and end dates of the improvements and a table of the annual improvement percentage(s) used, separately for company experience and the industry basic table(s), along with a sample calculation of the adjustment (e.g., for a male preferred nonsmoker age 45).
+Adjustments for Mortality Improvement – Description of and rationale for any adjustments to the mortality assumptions for mortality improvement up to and beyond the valuation date.
+Such a description shall include the assumed start and end dates of the improvements and a table of the annual improvement percentage(s) used, both without and with margin, separately for company experience and the industry basic table(s), along with a sample calculation of the adjustment (e.g., for a male preferred nonsmoker age 45).

 VM-31 Section 3.D.11.c.i:

-If the company believes the method used to determine anticipated experience mortality assumptions includes an implicit margin, the company can adjust the anticipated experience assumptions to remove this implicit margin.
-For example, to the extent the company expects mortality improvement after the valuation date, any such mortality improvement is an implicit margin and, therefore, is an acceptable adjustment to the anticipated experience assumptions for this reporting purpose only.
+If the company believes the method used to determine anticipated experience mortality assumptions includes an implicit margin, the company can adjust the anticipated experience assumptions to remove this implicit margin for this reporting purpose only.
 If any such adjustment is made, the company shall document the rationale and method used to determine the anticipated experience assumption.